Introduction — Servers: A Look At Requests and Responses

 2. Dedicated Hosting

-If you run a website gets a lot of traffic or you are rendering a service (or selling a product), then you should consider subscribing to a dedicated web hosting plan.
+If you run a website that gets a lot of traffic or you are rendering a service (or selling a product), then you should consider subscribing to a dedicated web hosting plan.

-Classification of dedicated hosting
+Classification of Dedicated Hosting

-Dedicated hosting can be classified into two types — Managed dedicated hosting servers and un-managed dedicated hosting servers.
+Dedicated hosting can be classified into two types — Managed dedicated hosting servers and unmanaged dedicated hosting servers.

-- Fast response time.
+- Fast server response time

-- Skilled personnel in server administration
+- Knowledge about server administration necessary

 3. Cloud Hosting